lajoiepy/vpr-and-uncertainty-calibrator/README.md

 - `uncertainty_training.py` : Train an uncertainty estimator.

-- `uncertainty_evaluation.py` : Example of a evaluation only (no training) use of this repository.
+- `uncertainty_evaluation.py` : Example of a evaluation only (no training).

 Don't hesitate to extend this repository with different configurations.

 # Acknowledgement

-Inspired from [https://github.com/Nanne/pytorch-NetVlad](https://github.com/Nanne/pytorch-NetVlad), please use [my repo](https://github.com/lajoiepy/pytorch-NetVlad) to train NetVLAD from scratch and produce PCA pkl.
+Partially inspired from [https://github.com/Nanne/pytorch-NetVlad](https://github.com/Nanne/pytorch-NetVlad), please use [my fork](https://github.com/lajoiepy/pytorch-NetVlad) if you want to train NetVLAD from scratch and produce PCA pkl.